-If the company claims to use organic ingredients in their dog foods, do some research on their website to find out what their definition of organic is, where and how the crops are grown or how the animals are raised, and where the ingredients are sourced from.
+If the company claims to use organic ingredients in their dog foods, do some research on their website to find out what their definition of organic is, where and how the crops are grown, how the animals are raised, and where the ingredients are sourced from.

-Comparing Dry Kibble to Wet Food
+5. Comparing Dry Kibble to Wet Food

 The two most popular types of dog food are wet/canned dog food and dry kibble.

 In layman's terms, canned dog food includes a lot of water, which is why it's also commonly referred to as “wet dog food.”

-So just because a can of dog food says that it contain 2 cups of food, it doesn't mean that your dog is actually getting 2 cups of food; more than 50% of that is just water.
+So just because a can of dog food says that it contains 2 cups of food, it doesn't mean that your dog is actually getting 2 cups of food; more than 50% of that is just water.

 Let's say that a dry kibble has 5% moisture content (you can find this information right on the label).
 That means that 95% of the kibble is dry matter.

 Look at the protein level in the guaranteed analysis section of the dry dog food label.
 Let's say that the protein level is 20%.

 We'll say that this label states there is only 10% protein in this food.
 We need to take the 10% protein and divide it by the 40% dry matter.

-You can use this same equation to compare the fat levels, fiber content and other nutrients and ingredients in your dog's foods when you're learning how to read dog food labels to ensure complete accuracy.
+You can use this same equation to compare the fat levels, fiber content, and other nutrients and ingredients in your dog's foods when you're learning how to read dog food labels to ensure complete accuracy.